 "We push off after the second one!"
 My rafting partner seated himself on the wooden thwart, attached by Velcro to my untried 10-foot Zodiac.
 He was ready to row hard to the center of the Chickaloon River to miss a jagged rock the water boiled around just below us.

 People shook their heads in amazement that we were taking such a small raft.
 I wondered at its seaworthiness on this river myself.
 "You're going to get wet in that boat!" we heard.

 We were prepared to get wet, coated with layers of wetsuit, wool, and raingear.
-And we'd prepared for the float by listening to two slide show lectures sponsored by Knik Kanoers and Kayakers Klub on technique and safety.
+And we were prepared for the float after listening to two slide show lectures sponsored by Knik Kanoers and Kayakers Klub on technique and safety.
 I had second thoughts (to put it mildly) as we were shown spectacular slides of rafts in all stages of destruction.
-But I'd promised my friends and I couldn't just back out.
+But I'd promised my friends to go.
+I couldn't back out.

 Now, I felt ready.
 I was confident.
 It couldn't be too dangerous, or the club would have refused to take us.

 My partner backed into the current and pointed the boat downstream.
 Within seconds we were in the rapids and a frothing wave rolled over the boat.
 They were right about getting wet!

 "Cheat to the inside around the corner!"
 I yelled as we fast approached a rock wall.
 The boat tossed wildly through the waves, taking on more water as it splashed down a long straight stretch.

 "To the left, no, to the right!
 We've got to miss that logjam!
 Row, row!"
 I shouted in panic.
 "Row faster!"